InsafInhaam/mcqmed-assignment2/README.md

 Installation

-Create a database named assignment2 in PHPMyAdmin using XAMPP.
+1. Create a database named assignment2 in PHPMyAdmin using XAMPP.

-Import the SQL code provided in the repository into the assignment2 database.
+2. Import the SQL code provided in the repository into the assignment2 database.

-Install the dependencies for both the client and server by running the following command in the project directory:
+3. Install the dependencies for both the client and server by running the following command in the project directory:

-Copy code
-npm install
+# npm install

 Running the Client
 To run the client, navigate to the client directory and run the following command:

-sql
-Copy code
-npm start
+# npm start

 This will start the client application in development mode.
 Open http://localhost:3000 in your browser to view the application.

-Payment Form
+*Payment Form*
 To access the payment form integrated with PayHere, go to http://localhost:3000/.

-Login Page
+*Login Page*
 To access the login page, go to http://localhost:3000/login.

 The following credentials can be used to log in:

 Email: insafinhaam732@gmail.com
 Password: Insaf@123

 Running the Server
 To run the server, navigate to the server directory and run the following command:

-sql
-Copy code
-npm start
+# npm start

 This will start the server application.
 It will be accessible at http://localhost:5000.

-Admin Panel Pages
+*Admin Panel Pages*
 The server provides the following admin panel pages:

 http://localhost:3000/admin